 To find these and other picks at stores near you, click on: Margaret’s Whisky and Spirits

-Editors Note: You can read Margaret Swaine’s complete reviews by clicking on any of the highlighted names, bottle images or links.
-Paid subscribers to WineAlign see critic reviews immediately.
-Non-paid users wait 60 days to see newly posted reviews.
+Editors Note: You can find Margaret’s complete reviews by clicking on any of the names, bottle images or links highlighted.
+Paid subscribers to WineAlign see all reviews immediately.
+Non-paid users wait 60 days to see new reviews.
 Membership has its privileges; like first access to great spirits!